‘Dancing With The Stars’ Season 24 Cast: Cheryl Burke Wants Blake Shelton, Producer Wants Jane Fonda

 Unfortunately for Cheryl Burke, Blake Shelton is going to be too busy with his coaching gig on The Voice.
 The NBC reality series competes with Dancing with the Stars on Monday nights, and the second half of each season of The Voice is filmed live.
 In other words, there’s no way the country singer could appear on both series at the same time.

 The last time Cheryl Burke won Dancing with the Stars, she was partnered with a different kind of cowboy: former Dallas Cowboys running back Emmitt Smith.
 She and the Super Bowl champ took home the Season 3 Mirrorball Trophy.
-Burke’s first win came the season before with 98 Degrees singer Drew Lachey.
+Burke’s first win came the season before with “98 Degrees” singer Drew Lachey.

 So proud of @ryanlochte for his best performance so far and thank you for making my first contemporary dance on @dancingabc so special!
 Don't forget to vote! #teamcherloch #DWTS ????????????